voberoi/buzzfeed-news-trending/evidence/pages/100-longest-trending-reporters.md

   <BigLink href="/">Home →</BigLink>
 </span>

+*The newsroom closed on May 5th, 2023.*

+*This list omits time accrued from articles that trended from April 19th, 2023 onward because the newsroom stopped updated the trending strip that day.*

-**463** reporters had articles show up on the trending strip from November 2018 onward until May 5th, 2023.
+***463*** *reporters had articles show up on the trending strip from November 2018 onward until April 19th, 2023.*

 ``` top_reporters
 select